-Integrated Storage functionality allows the cloud admin to build a highly scalable and resilient SAN storage target for virtual server storage using local disks in Compute resources.
-Using the Integrated Storage, you can create a virtual data store in OnApp Cloud that spans multiple physical drives in Compute resources, with RAID-like replication and striping across drives.
+Integrated Storage functionality allows the cloud admin to build a highly scalable and resilient SAN storage target for virtual server storage using local disks in compute resources.
+Using Integrated Storage, you can create a virtual data store on OnApp Cloud that spans multiple physical drives in compute resources, with RAID-like replication and striping across drives.

 Known Limitations and Restrictions